About the program

 - have an ABN and be registered for GST

-- be collaborating with one or more organisation(s) based in a Queensland region*
+- have a collaboration with at least one other project partner based in a Queensland region*

-- provide a signed Regional Futures - Collaborative Projects - Regional Engagement Officer Certificate.
+- provide a signed Regional Futures - Collaborative Projects Fund - Regional Engagement Officer Certificate

 The proposed collaborative project must be able to demonstrate:

-- significance of the opportunity and innovation activity
+- significance of the opportunity or innovation activity

-- Regional Futures – Collaborative Projects Guidelines (currently under review)
+- Regional Futures – Collaborative Projects Guidelines (PDF, 751KB)

 - Tips and tricks (PDF, 600KB)